siderolabs/sidero/website/content/v0.6/Getting Started/prereq-dhcp.md

 ## Multiple client types

-Any given server will usually use only one of those, but if you have a mix of machines, you may need a combination of them.
-In this case, you would need a way to provide different images for different client or machine types.
+If you have a mix of machines, you may need a way to provide different images for different machine types.

-Both ISC DHCP server and dnsmasq provide ways to supply such conditional responses.
-In this tutorial, we are working with ISC DHCP.
+Most DHCP servers provide ways to supply such conditional responses: the examples below are for ISC DHCP.

-For modularity, we are breaking the conditional statements into a separate file and using the `include` statement to load them into the main `dhcpd.conf` file.

 In our example below, `172.16.199.50` is the IP address of our Sidero service.